 Catching public transport to Dublin's airport is quite easy, but the choices are, compared to many other airports in the world, quite limited.
 Dublin Airport is accessible by car or bus only—there is no rail route here.
 Bus services are frequent and the bus terminals are located opposite Terminal 1; however, that means that long-haul and Aer Lingus passengers using the newer Terminal 2 might face a long walk to the bus.
 There are bus services both for Dublin and for the rest of the country, so here is an overview.

 Is the bus better than a taxi?
-It all depends, but with modern, frequent services, you'll not be in commuting hell.
-And, especially if you are traveling alone or as a couple, the bus might turn out considerably cheaper, though without door-to-door service.
+It may sound less than ideal, but with modern, frequent services, there are many benefits to bus travel.
+If you are traveling alone, the bus might turn out considerably cheaper than taking a taxi, although the bus lacks the convenience of door-to-door service.
 Here are the main choices you have:

 - Aircoach runs fast and comfortable services from Dublin Airport to the City Centre, South Dublin, and Greystones, go 24 hours a day.
 The City Centre service stops at major hotels.
 It's pricey, but convenient for hotel guests.

 - Airport Hopper runs a bus service from Dublin Airport to South Dublin and Kildare.